ArlingtonBrooks/SafeTemp/README.md

 --use-gtk       EXPERIMENTAL: Use GTK graphical interface.
 Reads config file from ~/.config/TempSafe_GUI.cfg
                         *This argument can only be used with the -w argument*.
 Other combinations are undefined.
                         This user interface is experimental.
 Use at your own risk.
+                        *WARNING*: the GTK interface is known to crash without warning.
+It should not be used outside of evaluating the capabilities of the SafeTemp program at this time.
+A fix will be released in the future.
+Currently, use of the GTK interface is *DISCOURAGED*.

 -h	        Print this help file